-I am a Malaysian Indian and yet cricket and me is like oil & water.
-It never mixed.
+I am a Malaysian Indian and yet cricket and I is like oil & water.
+It never mixed primarily because I don’t play the game (it is not a major game in Malaysia).
 It is the same as the Afro-Americans not knowing to play basketball or the Japanese, not knowing about Sumo.
-The only time I tuned in to see cricket in TV is when I caught the sight of beautiful Indian girls cheering for their team.
+The only time I tuned in to see cricket on TV is when I caught the sight of beautiful Indian girls cheering for their team.

 When I went back to Malaysia, I told about it to some of my old buddies (whilst drinking beer).
 This is what we talked about:-